flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/future.md

 {{</section>}}

 {{<section title="Graph based navigation">}}
 Because the models were trained this way, all the input data had to be rasterized.
-If the geometry of the environment is not stepwise it must be converted first.
+If the geometry of the environment is not stepwise, it must be converted first.

 An alternative to this would be a weighted graph as the basis for all possible movements.
 If the neural network learns to work with graphs there are fewer restrictions for projecting the environment as input data.